 How popular is the baby name Carina in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Carina and check out all the blog posts that mention the name Carina.
+Plus, check out all the blog posts that mention the name Carina.

 In July, Eleanor of British Baby Names shared a 100-year-old newspaper article called What’s in a Name?

 It said that a “correspondent of leisure” had kept track of all the female names that appeared in the Marriages and Deaths column of the Glasgow Herald during the second half of 1913.
 He spotted a total of 208 different names (shared among 3,500 women) during that time.
 The two most popular?
 Margaret and Mary.
 The next-most-popular were Elizabeth, Agnes, Janet and Isabella.
 The least popular were the 73 that appeared only once, including:

 If this anonymous name-tracking correspondent were alive today, he would definitely be a baby name blogger. :)

 Which of the above names do you like best?

 Source: “What’s in a Name?”
 Western Daily Press 10 Jan.
 1914: 7.

 If you’re looking for a car name — or you’re a car-lover looking for a baby name — here’s a logical list for you: names that contain the word “car.”

 - Caren, Carin, Caron, Caryn, Karen

 - Carlota, Carlotta